We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Begin

-Though linoleum is made of natural materials, there’s a good chance that linoleum installed before 1980 contains asbestos in its backing paper.
-When asbestos is disturbed, it can release fibers into the air and can damage lungs.
-It is hazardous to remove and must be done so by a professional.
+Though linoleum is made of natural materials, if your linoleum flooring was installed before 1980, there’s a good chance that it contains asbestos in its backing paper.
+When asbestos is disturbed, it can release carcinogenic fibers into the air.

-Before pulling up linoleum flooring, use a home kit or hire a pro to test the flooring for asbestos, and hire a qualified contractor to remove it if you find any.
+Before pulling up linoleum flooring, use a home kit or hire a pro to test it for asbestos, and hire a qualified contractor to remove it if you find any.
 Among other requirements, removing asbestos requires wearing safety gear and disposal into approved disposal bags.
-Some municipalities also prohibit the removal of asbestos by homeowners.
+We advise that asbestos removal be done only by professionals; some municipalities even prohibit homeowners from removing the material themselves.

 Tools & Materials